rsz_secure_access_service_edge1

 The SD-WAN Controller provides physical or virtual device management for all SD-WAN Edges associated with the controller.
 This includes, but is not limited to, configuration and activation, IP address management, and pushing down policies onto SD-WAN Edges located at the branch sites.

-SD-WAN Overlay Case Study
+SD-WAN Overlay Case Study:

-I recently consulted for a private enterprise.
+Personal Note: I recently consulted for a private enterprise.
 Like many enterprises, they have many applications, both legacy and new.
-No one knew about courses and applications running over the WAN.
-Visibility was at an all-time low.
+No one knew about courses and applications running over the WAN; visibility was low.
 For the network design, the H.Q. has MPLS and Direct Internet access.
+Nothing is new here; this design has been in place for the last decade.
+All traffic is backhauled to the HQ/MPLS headend for security screening.
+The security stack, including firewalls, IDS/IPS, and anti-malware, was in the H.Q.
+The remote sites have high latency and limited connectivity options.

+More importantly, they are transitioning their ERP system to the cloud.
+As apps move to the cloud, they want to avoid fixed WAN, a big driver for a flexible SD-WAN solution.
+They also have remote branches, which are hindered by high latency and poorly managed IT infrastructure.
 But they don’t want an I.T. representative at each site location.
 They have heard that SD-WAN has a centralized logic and can view the entire network from one central location.
 These remote sites must receive large files from the H.Q.; the branch sites’ transport links are only single-customer broadband links.

 Some remote sites have LTE, and the bills are getting more significant.
 The company wants to reduce costs with dedicated Internet access or customer/business broadband.
 They have heard that you can combine different transports with SD-WAN and have several path remediations on degraded transports for better performance.
 So, they decided to roll out SD-WAN.
 From this new architecture, they gained several benefits.